zitadel/zitadel/docs/docs/legal/dedicated-instance-annex.md

 ### Backup

-ZITADEL Cloud is currently backed hourly.
+ZITADEL Cloud creates hourly backups.
 We do not guarantee recovery time objective.
 Recovery point objective is in the context of our [event-sourcing pattern](/docs/concepts/eventstore) not meaningful.